rogerleecormier/rogerleecormier.github.io/docs/talent/index.md

+# 🧠 Organizational Strategy & Talent Innovation

+This section highlights my work at the intersection of organizational behavior, workforce design, and talent innovation.
+Drawing from leadership experience and advanced study in Organizational Leadership, I bring a systems-thinking mindset to team development, strategic alignment, and culture-forward transformation.

+All artifacts referenced below are available upon request.

+---

 ## 🏛️ Organizational Strategy & Talent Innovation

-My academic journey in Organizational Leadership has complemented my professional experience by deepening my capability to design talent systems, improve strategic alignment, and apply data-informed leadership principles across sectors.
-Below are key contributions from academic engagements that align with my broader project leadership experience:
+My work in this domain deepens my capability to design scalable talent systems, improve strategic alignment, and apply data-informed leadership principles across industries.
+The projects below demonstrate a blend of research, systems thinking, and actionable strategy aligned to mission-critical goals.

 ---

 ### 🎯 Army Health Clinic Modernization Initiative

 **Project Type:** Talent Strategy and Organizational Development
-**Course:** IND502 – Strategic Talent Management
 **Role:** Research Lead & Project Co-author

 - Conducted stakeholder analysis and organizational diagnosis for the Moncrief Army Health Clinic.